ChristophSchmidl/statistical-machine-learning-1/README.md

-# statistical-machine-learning
+# Statistical Machine Learning
-Repo for the course Statistical Machine Learning at the Radboud University.
+Repo for the course Statistical Machine Learning (2015-2016) at the Radboud University.
 Assignments and exercises.